 5. Be encouraging when he misses

-Expect the mess by preparing absorbent mats around his potty.
+When tackling how to teach your son to pee standing up, expect the mess by preparing absorbent mats around his potty.
 Don’t pressure your little one!

 6. Teach him good hygiene habits

 Lastly, once they have mastered the art of peeing while standing up, teach them to wash their hands and to throw used toilet paper into the bin.

 Washing their hands and keeping the bathroom clean reinforces good habits in your kid.